Important Disclosure Information

 Awards and recognitions by unaffiliated rating services, companies, and/or publications should not be construed by a client as a guarantee that he/she will experience a certain level of results if Joel Isaacson is engaged, or continues to be engaged, to provide investment advisory services; nor should they be construed as a current or past endorsement of Joel Isaacson or its representatives by any of its clients.
 Rankings published by magazines and others are generally based on information prepared and/or submitted by the recognized advisor.
 Awards may not be indicative of one client’s experience or of Joel Isaacson’s future performance.
 Neither Joel Isaacson nor the recognized advisor has paid a fee for inclusion on a list.
 In some instances, the Firm purchased a plaque from the award provider.

 Wealth Magnets ranking of CPA firms in financial planning ranks firms by assets under management.
 To be included in the ranking you must be a CPA firm that has a financial planning practice and one financial planner must hold a CPA credential.
+There were no fees paid in connection with using this award.

 Wealth Management’s Top 25 High-Net-Worth Advisors was based on assets under management.
 High-net-worth clients had to make up to 76 percent or more of the firm’s business.
 Additionally, the firms on this list had to be independent and have a focus on financial and retirement planning.
+There were no fees paid in connection with using this award.

 The Barron’s Top 100 Financial Advisors ranking reflects the volume of assets overseen by the advisors and their teams, revenues generated for the firms and the quality of the advisors’ practices.
 The scoring system assigns a top score of 100 and rates the rest by comparing them with the top-ranked advisor.
+There were no fees paid in connection with using this award.

 Forbes Top Wealth Advisors ranking was based on criteria such as client retention, revenue trends, community involvement, industry experience, and in-person interviews.
 Advisors with a minimum of seven years of experience were considered and factors such as assets under management, revenue trends, and industry experience were weighed.